 Petrol cars produce a lot of carbon monoxide (CO).
-In our tests, which are tougher than the official tests, one in five models produced CO in quantities that exceeds all emission limits from the past 27 years.
+In our tests, which are tougher than the official tests, one in five models produced CO in quantities that exceed all emission limits from the past 27 years.

 Air pollution from diesel cars might be making the headlines, but that doesn't mean that petrol cars are innocent.

 While petrol cars produce very little in the way of NOx (apart from a very small number; see our round-up of the cars that produce the most NOx), petrol cars do produce carbon monoxide (CO) in large quantities.

-- In our tests, more than 20% of petrol cars we've assessed since 2012 produce more CO than would be officially allowed in 1993.
+- In our emissions tests, more than 20% of petrol cars we've assessed since 2012 produce more CO than would be officially allowed in 1993.

 - This includes four petrol-hybrid cars.

-Keep reading to find out more about our tests and to discover which cars produced the most CO emissions in them.
+Keep reading to find out more about our tests, and to discover which cars produced the most CO emissions.

-If we find a car with very high CO emissions, we won't make them Best Buys.
-To find your next car that doesn't have massive amounts of emissions, head for our best cars.
+If we find a car with very high CO emissions, we won't make it a Best Buy.
+To find your next car that doesn't produce high emissions, head for our best cars.

 Car emissions and CO explained